autr/4BY4/README.md

 When connected via USB, the 4BY4 doesn't immediately send MIDI / OSC / WebSockets, and insteads sends serial messages directly over USB from the device, with 10bit / 1024 points of fidelity.
 The [bridge.js](bridge.js) script will forward those messages onto MIDI, OSC or WebSockets.
 It's possible to load MIDI firmware onto the Arduino - or use a [Teensy](https://www.pjrc.com/teensy/) - and skip this process, but will reduce the amount of fidelity to MIDI 7bit / 128 points.

-**Open Source**

-Everything here is open sourced under MIT, circa August 2021.
-Currently there's nothing like this "on the market", so I'm getting this out first, with some DIY boards planned.

 # Parts

 The prototype was built with spare parts I had floating around in boxes, many from Arduino starter kits (ie. Uno + TFT + rotary encoder):